A Messenger: Singles

 Two singles were released before the album's release.
 The first single, "Never Gone", was released on September 25, 2012.
 Dixon says that the song "sums up my American Idol experience.
 There were times when I felt like I was by myself, or just felt unplugged from reality.
 There were even times when I asked God if He was still there...He always answered 'I was never gone.'"
 The song sold 28,000 copies in its first month.
+It reached number one on the Christian Digital Sales chart.

-The second single, "You Are", was released on October 26, 2012, and peaked at No. 20 on the US Hot Christian Songs chart.
+The second single, "You Are", was released on October 26, 2012, and peaked at No. 10 on the US Hot Christian Songs chart.
+It peaked at number ten on Christian Airplay chart and became his second consecutive number one on the Christian Digital Sales chart.
 By the end of the year, 47,000 copies were sold.

 After the album's release, Dixon released "Love Has Come for Me" as the third single.
-He performed the song on American Idol season 12 Top 8 results.
+It reached 28 on the Christian Digital Sales chart.
+He performed the song on the twelfth season Top 8 results on American Idol.
 The lyric video was released by VEVO on March 27, 2013.